sky-ark/ENSI_TOOL/README.md

 Don't unzip ! select directly the zip

-Add the Rizom's path.
+Add the Rizom's path and choose the folder where you want your exports to be saved.

-Open the lateral tool panel by pressing **N **
+Open the lateral tool panel by pressing * N *

 ![](https://github.com/sky-ark/ENSI_TOOL/blob/master/wiki/displaypanel.png)

-Don't forget to save you .blend before proceeding
+<strong> Don't forget to save your .blend file and select the object before proceeding the export ! </strong>